 The group of CXFS nodes that can share filesystems in the cluster, which may be a subset of the nodes defined in a cluster.
 During the boot process, a node applies for CXFS kernel membership.
 Once accepted, the node can share the filesystems of the cluster.
 (Also known as kernel-space membership.)
-CXFS kernel membership differs from cluster database membership and FailSafe membership.
-For more information about FailSafe, see FailSafe Administrator's Guide for SGI InfiniteStorage.
+CXFS kernel membership differs from cluster database membership.